COVID-19 vaccine clinical research: Effectiveness

 Evidence from vaccine use during the pandemic shows vaccination can reduce infection and is most effective at preventing severe COVID-19 symptoms and death, but is less good at preventing mild COVID-19.
 Efficacy wanes over time but can be maintained with boosters.
-In 2021 the CDC reported that unvaccinated people were 10 times more likely to be hospitalized and 11 times more likely to die than fully vaccinated people.
+In 2021, the CDC reported that unvaccinated people were 10 times more likely to be hospitalized and 11 times more likely to die than fully vaccinated people.

-CDC reported that vaccine effectiveness fell from 91% against Alpha to 66% against Delta.
+The CDC reported that vaccine effectiveness fell from 91% against Alpha to 66% against Delta.
 One expert stated that "those who are infected following vaccination are still not getting sick and not dying like was happening before vaccination."
-By late August 2021 the Delta variant accounted for 99 percent of U.S. cases and was found to double the risk of severe illness and hospitalization for those not yet vaccinated.
+By late August 2021, the Delta variant accounted for 99 percent of U.S. cases and was found to double the risk of severe illness and hospitalization for those not yet vaccinated.

-In November 2021, a study by the ECDC estimated that 470,000 lives over the age of 60 had been saved since the start of vaccination roll-out in the European region.
+In November 2021, a study by the ECDC estimated that 470,000 lives over the age of 60 had been saved since the start of the vaccination roll-out in the European region.
+According to a June 2022 study, COVID-19 vaccines prevented an additional 14.4 to 19.8 million deaths in 185 countries and territories from 8 December 2020 to 8 December 2021.

 On 10 December 2021, the UK Health Security Agency reported that early data indicated a 20- to 40-fold reduction in neutralizing activity for Omicron by sera from Pfizer 2-dose vaccinees relative to earlier strains.
 After a booster dose (usually with an mRNA vaccine), vaccine effectiveness against symptomatic disease was at 70-75 %, and the effectiveness against severe disease was expected to be higher.